DAYS UNTIL GREEK FESTIVAL 2025:

 Souvlaki

-Seasoned and marinated beef tenderloin cubes with onions, prepared over burning coals
+Seasoned and marinated beef tenderloin with onions, grilled over open flame

 loukaniko